Lumps and swellings in the testicles (balls) are not usually caused by anything serious, but you should always get them checked by a GP.

 - refer you for an ultrasound scan

 Treatment for a lump or swelling depends on the cause.
-You might not need treatment if it doesn't cause any problems and isn't getting worse.
+You might not need treatment if it does not cause any problems and is not getting worse.

-If it's painful or very big, your GP may refer you to a specialist for an operation to drain, shrink or remove it.
+If the lump or swelling is painful or very big, the GP may refer you to a specialist for an operation to drain, shrink or remove it.

 Causes of testicle lumps and swellings

 Lumps and swellings in the testicles can have lots of different causes.